Mayuri14-ctrl/TIme-Series/README.md

 4. ARIMA : Handle non stationary time series by differencing the data to remove trends
 5. SARIMA: It extends ARIMA  y including seasonal components
 6. ETS (Exponential smoothening):  Give more weights to recent data for foreascting
+7. Holt's Linear Trend method
+8. Holts winter method
-7. LSTM : Deep neural network for long term dependencies
+9. LSTM : Deep neural network for long term dependencies

 ### Step by step guide
 step 1.Observe the data for any trend and seasonality, handle both in forecasting